 Underbite and cleft palate and lip

-There is a greater likelihood that babies born with a cleft palate or cleft lip will also have an underbite.
-It is common for the upper jaw bone to not develop properly in a cleft palate or lip case, causing an underbite to occur.
+There is a greater likelihood that babies born with a cleft palate or cleft lip will also have an underbite. because their upper teeth and jaw bone haven't developed properly.

 Generally, underbite surgery is needed to correct the problem and is unlikely to be much different from the surgery outlined above.
 Some surgery to fix issues with the cleft may be done at the same time, or it may be carried out separately.
 Your Cleft Team will walk you through the treatment, and you can seek support from ACPA too.